 You can transcode the files in a batch using the free RED application REDCINE-X PRO.
-REDCINE-X PRO supports Apple ProRes encoding, which can be accelerated using the RED ROCKET card.
-REDCINE-X PRO also allows you to apply a "one-light" color correction during the transcoding process, which is just like the adjustments you can make in Final Cut Pro X. If you choose this method to adjust the RED RAW settings and transcode to Apple ProRes, you will need to return to the REDCINE-X PRO application to make changes to the video settings and regenerate new media using that application.
+REDCINE-X PRO also allows you to apply a "one-light" color correction during the transcoding process, which is just like the adjustments you can make in Final Cut Pro.
+If you choose this method to adjust the RED RAW settings and transcode to Apple ProRes, you will need to return to the REDCINE-X PRO application to make changes to the video settings and regenerate new media using that application.
 For more information, see Apply One-Light Color Correction, below.